 Applicants proposing to continue an existing grant must have a consecutive start date.
+For example, if a FY 2022-23 project ends on January 31, 2025, and the same project was awarded funding for FY 24-25, the new project cycle must begin on February 1, 2025.
 If the current grant is a continuing, grant activities may not be duplicated.